-Flour soup can be preferred as a both practical and delicious option, especially as an internal heater start on cold winter days.
-Traditionally, this soup, which has taken its place in Turkish cuisine, has a creamy consistency, which is made with simple materials such as flour, butter and meat/chicken broth and cheers the palates with intense taste.
-This soup, which is both nutritious and satisfying, is sweetened by various spices and adds wealth to your tables.
+Flour soup can be preferred as a practical and delicious option, especially as a warming starter on cold winter days.
+This soup, which has traditionally taken its place in Turkish cuisine, is made with simple ingredients such as flour, butter and meat/chicken broth, has a creamy consistency and delights the palate with its intense taste.
+This soup, which is both nutritious and satisfying, adds richness to your tables by flavoring it with various spices.

 Roast the flour: Melt the butter and olive oil in a deep saucepan and lightly heat.
 Add flour gradually to the saucepan and stir continuously on low heat until flour is burned until it takes a light brown color without burning.